 Master Project

-In the Master of Music programme, you have the unique opportunity to create a Master Project with your own future in mind.
+In the Master of Music program, you have the unique opportunity to create a Master Project with your own future in mind.
 A Master Project is an overarching term which combines the three domains of our master curriculum: artistic development, research and professional integration.
 As part of the curriculum, you will receive individual and group lessons in your main subject to aid you in your artistic development, you will conduct research on a topic of your own choice, and you will design and initiate your own professional integration activity.
 These elements and activities all come together in the Master Project.
-To help you develop your Master Project successfully, you will receive guidance and support from your instrumental/vocal teacher, research supervisor and professional integration coach.
+To help you develop your Master Project successfully, you will receive guidance and support from your main teacher, your research supervisor and from a professional integration coach.
 Additionally, you will take part in a peer group, in which you can discuss what you are working on.
 Designing your own Master Project gives you an opportunity to consider your future career and experiment with developing your own professional practice during your studies.
 When creating your Master Project, you should take into consideration whether it will help you find your place in the professional practice after you have finished your studies.
 We encourage you to collaborate, and therefore it is possible to do a Master Project together with other students.
 If you would like to find out more information, have a look at the Master Project Plan Guidelines at the end of this page.

 Educational Philosophy